10 Bowling Tips to Improve Your Score Today

 Everything in bowling starts before you even swing the ball.
 How you set up determines the quality of every shot that follows.

 Your feet need a slight stagger.
 Slide your foot just a bit ahead of the other one.
 Knees bent, weight balanced on the front part of your feet.
-Some of my students tend to start either bolt upright or hunched way over.
+Many new bowlers start either bolt upright or hunched way over.
 Both create problems once you get moving.

-Your power comes from your legs, not your arm.
+Your power comes from your legs, not your arms.
 The approach builds momentum that transfers through your body into the ball.
 That’s where the speed actually comes from.

 If you’re throwing five steps, your second step should cross over slightly in front of your body.
 This crossover creates space for the ball to swing freely without clipping your hip on the way down.